Welsh ancestry: How to find your Welsh ancestors

 The main homepage of the National Library of Wales signposts all kinds of information aimed at beginner Welsh ancestry researchers, plus descriptions of the library’s vast holdings – it’s home to around 950,000 old photographs, 1,500,000 old maps, 5,000,000 digital images and e-resources, and 15km of archives.
 It holds the Church in Wales Archive, preserving vital Welsh ancestry records such as registers of baptisms, marriages and burials.

 One of several important online tools is the Welsh wills probate database, which provides digital images of wills proved in Welsh ecclesiastical courts before the civil probate system was introduced in 1858.
+Other online collections include crime and punishment records and tithe records (see below).

 As well as now offering access to the millions of Welsh parish baptism, marriage and burial records that were previously exclusively on Findmypast, Ancestry also offers an index to the Cardiff Police Constabulary registers (1904–1920), Glamorganshire County Asylum records (1845–1920) and more than 35 million electoral register records for Glamorganshire (1832–1978).
 In addition, the website has gaol records for 1877–1922 (pictured), Poor Law union records (1836–1916) and electoral registers (1839–1966) for Swansea and the surrounding area, as part of an agreement with West Glamorgan Archive Service.